-No. 207, before which Prv stopped first, was an enlarged photograph, ten feet by six, of some two thousand workmen going to work at a motor car factory on a wet Monday morning.
+No. 207, before which Pry stopped first, was an enlarged photograph, ten feet by six, of some two thousand workmen going to work at a motor car factory on a wet Monday morning.
 The next, a painting in oils-the distraught colouring of which revealed the torment in the artist's soul-showed twenty-five workmen standing in line at acommunal urinal in Pradvak.
 And the next was a neo-pastel, in the Japanese style, of migrating swallows.
-Pry paused in turn before a realistic painting of a green swarm of locusts in Liverpool Street Station; an "object" being a real wasp's nest with a Sawstika painted on it; and a "montage" of two hundred and fifty pearl buttons falling into a tin.
+Prv paused in turn before a realistic painting of a green swarm of locusts in Liverpool Street Station; an "object" being a real wasp's nest with a Sawstika painted on it; and a "montage" of two hundred and fifty pearl buttons falling into a tin.
 At floor level, all round the main gallery, was a strip cartoon of boots, workers' boots, of heavy tread, marching in dull and endless monotony.

-During the above, spotlight on CAROLINE BUSTA next to the TRUE MIRROR.
-When M B has finished speaking she reads from a press release issued by the TRUE MIRROR COMPANY, as republished in HARPER'S magazine (1984).
+During the above, SPOTLIGHT on ELISSA SANTIAGO (as CAROLINE BUSTA) next to the TRUE MIRROR on the LEFT wall.
+When M S has finished speaking she reads from a press release issued by the TRUE MIRROR COMPANY, as republished in HARPER'S magazine (1984).

-CB:
+ES: